 The SI registration fee of $900 includes participation in all workshops and presentations, receptions on Sunday, June 18, and Thursday, June 22, daily breakfast, and outside events.
 A limited number of travel and lodging grants are available.
 Please submit an application through the IWCA members portal if you would like to be considered for one.

 Membership in IWCA is required to register for an IWCA event or to submit a proposal.
 To register, log into your IWCA account and locate the “Available Conference Registrations” box on the right-hand side of the webpage.
 Click “Register for this Conference” and follow the prompts to complete registration.
 Nonmembers must first set up an account by clicking the “IWCA Members” tab on the IWCA website.
 On the welcome home page, click the link in the first bullet point message to become a member.

 Registrants who have paid can cancel their registration for a full refund through March 31, 2017.
 A seventy-five percent refund will be offered from April 1 through May 27, 2017, after which refunds will not be available.

-The IWCA Summer Institute 2017 will take place in Vancouver, Canada, at the Sheraton Wall Centre Hotel.
-Room reservations can be made directly with the hotel (phone 604-331-1000); a special conference rate of $205/night Canadian (about $150/night U.S.) has been secured for the SI.
+The IWCA Summer Institute 2017 will take place in Vancouver, British Columbia at the Sheraton Wall Centre Hotel.
+Room reservations can be made directly with the hotel (phone 604-331-1000) or online; a special conference rate of $205/night Canadian (about $150/night U.S.) has been secured for the SI.
 This beautiful, cosmopolitan city boasts many natural and cultural attractions.
 Special excursions during the SI will give participants the opportunity to connect with this remarkable and diverse city.